 Skills and Challenges are important, but environment also counts.

-How does one structure the environment to generate flow?
+How does one structure an environment to generate flow?

 The overall environment generally needs to be supportive to reinforce the positives and minimize the negatives.
 The key is to set up an environment that helps to engage people and drive such a state of thinking and behaving.
 The components of a team-based, workplace environment design might have many or most of these components: